Baltoli/project-docs/notes/log.md

     bitcode files (giving a set of augmented LLVM bitcode files).
   * The instrumented files can then be compiled using `llc` into a binary as normal, with the TESLA functionality included.

+## 2/12/2016

+* Got set up on the development server by Khilan - managed to get TESLA building and installing into a home directory appropriately.
+* Manually worked through compiling a program to use TESLA etc.